satnam-walia/Zookeeper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is aimed at our beginners.
+This Javascript project is for beginners.
 It helps you understand some syntax basics and learn how to work with variables, data storage types such as lists, and while loops.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>